-Informal kinship care arrangements are commonplace in times of shared crisis for many families.
-Such arrangements are most effective when other members of placement with the relative would be contrary to the best interests of the juvenile.
+Placement Decision Making: Maintaining One Single, Stable Placement placement with the relative would be contrary to the best interests of the juvenile.
 If the court does not place the juvenile with a relative, the court may consider whether other persons with legal custody of a sibling of the juvenile are willing and able to provide proper care and supervision of the juvenile in a safe home.
 This placement must be approved by the court and designated in the court order.
 Placement with non-relative kin and former appropriate foster parents must be considered after all relatives and any legal custodians of a sibling have been excluded.
-If the home is assessed to be appropriate, placement must be approved by the court and designated in the court order.
+If the home is assessed to be appropriate, placement must be approved by the court and designated in the court and designated in the court order.